fsegurai/Ryujinx/README.md

 ## Latest build

-These builds are compiled automatically for each commit on the master branch.
+These builds are compiled automatically for each commit on the main branch.
 While we strive to ensure optimal stability and performance prior to pushing an update, our automated builds **may be unstable or completely broken**.

-You can find the latest release [here](https://github.com/GreemDev/Ryujinx/releases/latest).
+You can find the latest release [here](https://github.com/fsegurai/Ryujinx/releases/latest).

 ## Documentation